Glenn's ethernet cards and drivers page

 Source for version 1.0b5 (StuffIt archive - 41K)

-I've been working on fixing 10base-T compatibility for some cards that have issues connecting to eithernet switches that support Auto MDI-X. Cards I have seen this with are the Asante MC3NB with all 3 connectors (TP, AUI, and Coax), the Asante MCLC (MCiLC), the Asante MCNB (MCiNB), and the DaynaPORT E/II-3.
+I've been working on fixing 10base-T compatibility for some cards that have issues connecting to ethernet switches that support Auto MDI-X. Cards I have seen this with are the Asante MC3NB with all 3 connectors (TP, AUI, and Coax), the Asante MCLC (MCiLC), the Asante MCNB (MCiNB), and the DaynaPORT E/II-3.
 Fixing these cards does require soldering skills, but for some of them is as simple as changing a resistor.

 For the Asannte MC3NB, see this thread on Tinkerdifferent